AY2324S1-CS2103T-T11-4/tp/docs/UserGuide.md

 Format: `exit`

 Example:
-* Input exit to end your session and close the application.
+* Input exit to end your session and close the application

 ### Saving the data